 - Develop a plan and help provide resources for the subject of the review after discussing the results.

-If you are the administrator, the top thing to remember is that you are serving the subject of the review, not the manager or the organization.
+If you are the administrator, the most crucial thing to remember is that you are serving the subject of the review, not the manager or the organization.
 For the purposes of this review, you are in service to the subject.

 As an administrator, remember this is not a performance review; it’s a tool to help a person develop valuable skills.
-The entire point of a 360 review is not to judge the subject; it’s about providing feedback and a development framework for important business and interpersonal skills.
+The point of a 360 review is not to judge the subject but to provide feedback and a development framework for important business and interpersonal skills.

-Here are some key points for the subject to know:
+Here are some key points for the subject to consider:

-- The people reviewing you are not being asked to judge you, just to provide feedback candidly and constructively.
+- The people reviewing you are not judging you.
+They are providing feedback candidly and constructively.

 - The feedback that is given is not right or wrong.
 It’s just feedback.